biggproject/biggdocs/Modelling.md

 This function will test the stationarity by running Augmented Dickey-Fuller test wiht 95% In statistics, the Dickey–Fuller test tests the null hypothesis that a unit root is present in an autoregressive model.
-    The alternative hypothesis is different depending on which version of the test is used, but is usually stationarity or trend-stationarity.
+    The alternative hypothesis is different depending on which version of the test is used but is usually stationarity or trend-stationarity.
     - plotting mean and variance of a sample from data
-    - plottig autocorrelation and partial autocorrelation
+    - plotting autocorrelation and partial autocorrelation
 * p-value > 0.05: Fail to reject the null hypothesis (H0), the data has a unit root and is non-stationary.
 * p-value <= 0.05: Reject the null hypothesis (H0), the data does not have a unit root and is stationary.

-This function is used to verify stationarity so that suitable forecasting methodes can be applied.
+This function is used to verify stationarity so that suitable forecasting methods can be applied.

 Partial autocorrelation is a summary of the relationship between an observation in a time series with observations at prior time steps with the relationships of intervening observations removed.